 The home’s purchase price is the number one consideration for the typical homebuyer.
 But the sales price is not the only essential cost to think of when buying a home, says RentEasy VA.
 The cost of fixing the house and maintaining it may be more valuable.
 When you add those costs, a home that looks affordable at first may suddenly become unattractive.

-Buying a fixer-upper versus a move-in ready home
+Buying a fixer-upper versus a move-in-ready home

-For most homebuyers, the only kind of home that exists is a move-in ready home.
+For most homebuyers, the only kind of home that exists is a move-in-ready home.
 Move-in-ready homes are attractive because they require very little work.
 But this convenience may come at a cost; move-in-ready homes are overpriced.
 The alternative is to buy a fixer-upper home: cheaper homes that need a lot of TLC to make them livable.

 If you’re in the market for a new home, you may find yourself caught between the relative safety of buying a move-in-ready home and the low cost of the fixer-upper.
 How can you decide on the right home to buy?
 This article will explain the factors to consider between buying a fixer-upper versus a move-in-ready home.

-Pros and cons of buying a fixer-upper
+Pros of buying a fixer-upper

 It is cheaper: This is the number one reason for buying a fixer-upper.
 Fixer-uppers, on average, can be as much as 8% less than the market value of move-in-ready homes.